Eric "Ricky" McKinnie: Career

 Still in his teens, in 1970, McKinnie joined Troy Ramey and the Soul Searchers, who recorded for Nashboro Records at the time.
 He subsequently became a member of the Tyler, Texas-based Gospel Keynotes in 1972, with whom he released the RIAA certified Gold album, Reach Out, and the Platinum album Destiny.
 During McKinnie's time with the group, the Gospel Keynotes recorded hit singles "Jesus, You Been Good to Me" and "That's My Son Hanging on the Cross."
 Around the age of twenty, McKinnie began losing his sight due to glaucoma, and was blind by 1975.
-In response to McKinnie's success with the Gospel Keynotes, Atlanta mayor Maynard Jackson honored McKinnie in 1976, declaring May 10 Eric D. McKinnie Day.
+In response to McKinnie's success with the Gospel Keynotes, Atlanta mayor Maynard Jackson honored McKinnie in 1975, declaring May 10th 'Eric R. McKinnie Day'.
 Subsequent recognition for his contributions to gospel music came from Georgia Governor George Busbee in 1977.

 In 1978, McKinnie founded the Ricky McKinnie Singers, with his mother and brother.
 This regional group performed at the Georgia Mountain Fair, Six Flags Over Georgia and various churches, recording for the New Orleans label, Southland Records, and opening for artists such as well known gospel singer James Cleveland.
 In 1979, The Angelic Sound of the Ricky McKinnie Singers began airing on WXAP in Atlanta, and his show, Words and Music for Your Soul, which often featured his mother, Sarah Shivers, aired on WYZE.
 In the 1980s, McKinnie hosted the radio and television show Rock with Ricky, but was forced to shelve this to work more closely with the Blind Boys of Alabama.

-In addition to performing with the Blind Boys of Alabama, McKinnie operates Quality Sound Management, an Atlanta recording studio, which has recorded a number of artists, including Robert Brown and Angie Stone.
+In addition to performing with the Blind Boys of Alabama, McKinnie operates Quality Sound Management, an Atlanta recording studio, which has recorded a number of artists, including Robert Brown and the late Angie Stone.